 The fascia field has its hype merchants.
 Several common claims are not well supported.

-"You can release fascia in 10 seconds with a foam roller."
 Not really.
 Short-term range-of-motion gains are real but they are likely neural, not structural.
 Actual fascial remodeling takes weeks of consistent loading.
+The instant-release narrative sells products but does not match the biology.

-"Fascia is the cause of all chronic pain."
 It contributes to many chronic pain conditions.
 It is not the sole cause of any of them.
+Pain is multifactorial, and isolating any one tissue as the cause is almost always an oversimplification.

-"Specific fascia lines work like trains and you can release a whole line."
 The "myofascial lines" model is a useful teaching tool but anatomically simplified.
 The fascia network is a 3D web, not a set of distinct trains.
+The lines are heuristics, not hard anatomy.

 Fascia matters.
 The hype around it sometimes does not.
 Stick with varied movement, slow stretches, hydration, and skilled manual therapy when needed.